openownership/bodsriskdetection/docs/use-cases/risk-pep-sanctions.md

 In order to contain the complexity of this PoC, we have deliberately avoided any approaches that go beyond what can be inferred automatically from the dataset.
-In other words, we haven't explored probabilistic matching algorithms relying on less-structured and less-reliable data points (name variations, DOBs, addresses, etc).
+In other words, we haven't explored probabilistic matching algorithms relying on less-structured and less-reliable data points (name variations, dates of birth, addresses, etc).

 This has reduced the number of records we were able to link, but it has in turn provided stronger guarantees for the ones we did, which seemed a reasonable compromise for a proof of concept.